lavaliere/couchbase-javaee/Docker-Pipeline.md

 This demo will show how to set up a Docker-based build and deploy pipeline in Jenkins using all open-source plugins.
-- Master in DEV@cloud [here](https://partnerdemo.ci.cloudbees.com/job/Docker%20Pipeline/job/Pipeline-Docker-Demo/)
+- Master in AWS [here](http://52.72.46.249:8080) running Jenkins 2.1
-- Slave is an AWS EC2 instance Docker, Maven, Git, and Java 7 installed on Amazon Linux connected to Jenkins with an SSH Connector
+- Slave is an AWS EC2 instance with Docker, Maven, Git, and Java 7 installed on Amazon Linux connected to Jenkins with an SSH Connector
 - Staging server is [running in ECS](http://54.213.84.64:8091)
 - Deployment server is running in ECS